-Besides URL shortening, these tools offer a variety of features, such as link tracking, performance metrics, custom short link, etc. that are particularly useful for content marketers:
+Besides URL shortening, these tools offer a variety of features, such as link tracking, performance metrics, a custom short link, etc., that are particularly useful for content marketers:

 These services offer additional reporting functionalities to help you track traffic and optimize performance:

-Bit.ly is one of the most popular and powerful URL shortener available on the market.
+Bit.ly is one of the most popular and powerful URL shorteners available on the market.

 It does a lot more than shortening links.
 It also allows users to measure metrics, track individual link analytics, optimize link performance, and more.